jameskitt616/matrix-synapse-worker-config/Readme.md

 # using workers (unless using old style direct TCP configuration).
 #
 redis:
-  # Uncomment the below to enable Redis support.
-  #
   enabled: true

-  # Optional host and port to use to connect to redis.
-Defaults to
-  # localhost and 6379
-  #
-  #host: localhost
-  #port: 6379

-  # Optional password if configured on the Redis instance
-  #
-  #password: <secret_password>
 ```

 ## Restart Synapse and the workers